OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/overview.md

 	- The user inputs the last date of a range of historical dates in the correct format.
 All SNODAS data from the dates within the range will be downloaded (in sequential order).

- If errors are occuring after input, reference the [Troubleshooting](..\deployed-env\troubleshooting.md#user-input-error-messages-in-the-console) section for guidance.
+ If errors are occurring after input, reference the [Troubleshooting](..\deployed-env\troubleshooting.md#user-input-error-messages-in-the-console) section for guidance.

 ----------------------------------------------------------------------------------------------------------------------
 The SNODAS Tools are set by default to access the masked SNODAS data rather than the unmasked SNODAS data.
 The SNODAS tools were originally designed to analyze